EnterpriseDB/repmgr/README.md

 Cascading replication, introduced with PostgreSQL 9.2, enables a standby server to replicate from another standby server rather than directly from the primary, meaning replication changes "cascade" down through a hierarchy of servers.
-This can be used to reduce load on the primary and minimize bandwith usage between sites.
+This can be used to reduce load on the primary and minimize bandwidth usage between sites.

 `repmgr` supports cascading replication.
 When cloning a standby, in `repmgr.conf`